datascience-mobi/02_TissueSpecificAntigens_2021/README.md

 ---

 Now try to extract from the dataset after normalization your genes of interest.
 In the course these are IL genes, here use your genes from the TRA data.
-For this extract the expression values from the normalized data with data=exprs(data.norm).
+For this extract the expression values from the normalized data with data.matrix=exprs(data.norm).

 ---
-data=exprs(data.norm)

-head(data)
+data.matrix=exprs(data.norm)

+head(data.matrix)

 ---

 With rownames(data) you get the affy IDs and you can annotate them now with the ensembl.103.txt file with symbols and put them back in. rownames(data)=new.symbols.

 ---
+#read in ensembl annotation file (in dropbox folder)

 a=read.csv("ensemble_103.txt",sep="\t")

 head(a)